graphprotocol/subgraph-oracle/README.md

 ## Subgraph Oracle

-The Subgraph Oracle verifies the availability of the subgraph files and does other validity checks, if a subgraph is found to be invalid it will be denied rewards in the RewardsManager contract.
+The Subgraph Oracle verifies the availability of the subgraph files and does other validity checks, if a subgraph is found to be invalid it will be denied rewards in the rewards manager contract.
+Usage:

 ```
 USAGE: